Hilary Duff & Matthew Koma Ooze Affection On Instagram

-Late last night, Hilary Duff sent her 12.6 million Instagram followers swooning when she shared an adorable snapshot of herself snuggled up with her fiance, Matthew Koma.
+Late last night, Hilary Duff sent her 12.6 million Instagram followers swooning when she shared an adorable snapshot of herself snuggled up with fiancé Matthew Koma.

-The cute photo featured Duff with her forehead pressed against Koma’s as they both glowed for the camera.
-Matthew donned a mustard yellow button up shirt and Duff wore a white summery off-the-shoulder top with a colorful floral pattern.
-In the snap, the duo appeared to be sitting together at some sort of outside formal function.
+The cute photo featured Duff pressing her forehead against Koma’s as they both glowed for the camera.
+Matthew donned a mustard yellow, button-up shirt and Duff wore a white, summery, off-the-shoulder top with a colorful floral pattern.
+In the snap, the duo appeared to be sitting together at some sort of outside function that was formal.

-In a little over 12 hours, her massive social media following flooded the sweet photo with just shy of 200,000 likes and nearly 400 comments.
+In a little more than 12 hours, her massive social media following flooded the sweet photo with just shy of 200,000 likes and nearly 400 comments.

 In the comments, many admitted to being overwhelmed by the love oozing from the photo.